Home / Career Guides / Verification Representative

 Work environment

-For instance, in the healthcare sector, representatives in this role might interact with insurance companies, while those in human resources might contact references or previous employers.
-The environment usually requires attention to detail and can sometimes be fast-paced, especially when there are tight deadlines for verification processes.
+For example, those working in healthcare might deal with insurance companies, while those in human resources could be calling up someone’s previous employers.
+The job requires paying close attention to details and can be quite busy, especially if there are deadlines.

 Typical work hours